Call for Abstracts

 - Abstracts must not include identifying information.

-- Abstracts must be no more than 1 page of content (including any references, tables, and figures), plus unlimited space for references.
+- Abstracts must be no more than 1 page of content (including tables and figures), plus unlimited space for references.

 - Abstract must use the ACL 2019 style files and must be submitted as a PDF.